sanderdlm/rue/README.md

 That's what it currently does.
 All the functions are documented inside the class, so you can take a look there if there is any confusion.

 ###To do

-I'll be adding more stuff like the legacy Hiscore API, Bestiary and any other endpoint I can find in Runemetrics.
+* Add the Bestiary links

 ### Issues/suggestions
 If you have any, please let me know.